-For me, the process of folding and stacking the individual garments adds a layer of meaning to the finished piece.
-When I come across a dress with a hand-sewn repair or a coat with a name written inside the collar, the work starts to feel like a collective portrait.
+For me, the process of sorting, folding and stacking the individual garments adds a layer of meaning to the finished piece.
+When I come across a dress with a hand-sewn repair, a coat with a name written inside the collar or a garment that reminds me of someone I know, the work starts to feel like a collective portrait.
 As the layers of clothing accumulate, the individual garments are compressed into a single mass, a symbolic gesture that explores the conflicted space between society and the individual, a space that is ceaselessly broken and re-constituted.

 “I consider Melander a colourist working in the abstract expressionist offshoots of colour field and hard edge work…It is in the stacking that his joyful colour work is created.
 Using no dye, and relying on the range of colours that have been in the fashion market, his selection and placement of colour is simply brilliant.
 The work changes in colour as you look up across and around the corners of the cube, going from dark at the bottom, anchoring the work to the floor on which it sits, drifts in layers of dark to light to dark again, with swirls and diagonal shifts of colour that are as complex and subtle as a Turner landscape.”